MikroElektronika/mikrosdk_click_v2/clicks/surfacetemp/DETAILS.md

 ### Application Init

-> Initalizes the driver and configures the click board.
+> Initalizes the driver and configures the Click board.

 ```c